 In a stacked configuration, ASPEN processors must be interconnected as shown here.
-The ASPEN bus is bidirectional, allowing data and audio to be propagated forward and backward through a single cable connection.
 Each Slave unit in a stack gathers data and audio signals from the unit below it, adds its own signals and passes the total on to the unit above it.
 At the top of the stack, the Master unit gathers all signals from below, adds its own and then sends the total back down the bus to all Slave units below it.
-This architecture allows all Slave units to have access to the mixing data and audio in all 48 final mixes.
+In this manner, all Slave units have access to all inputs on any unit in the stack.

-Each circuit board has an upper and a lower ASPEN bus connector.
-Since there are two circuit boards in a 2RU unit such as the SPNTWB, the circuit boards are connected in the same manner as if they were each in a separate chassis.
+Each circuit board has an upper and a lower CAT-5 connector.
+Since there are two circuit boards in a 2RU unit, the circuit boards are connected in the same manner as if they were in separate chassis.
+The ASPEN bus is bidirectional, handling data and audio signal forward and back propagation through a single cable connection.

 The processors automatically configure themselves for Master and Slave status as determined by the cabling.
 If a unit is connected to another unit above it through the upper connector, it is automatically configured as a Slave.
-If there is no unit above it, then it becomes the Master.
+If there is no unit above it, then it becomes a Master.